southworks/mongodb-atlas-landing-zone-accelerator/templates/single-region/envs/dev/01-base-infra/readme.md

 - **MongoDB Atlas Cluster**: Single-region cluster with backup enabled by default, but it can be turned off if specified.
 - **Virtual Network**: Dedicated VNet for the cluster.
-- **Private Subnets**:
+- **App Workload Subnets**:
-  - Private subnet for MongoDB Atlas connectivity
+  - App workload subnet for MongoDB Atlas connectivity
   - Function app subnet for observability resources
-  - Monitoring AMPLS subnet
-  - Key Vault private endpoint subnet
-  - Observability storage account subnet
+  - A single shared Private Endpoint subnet for all Azure Private Endpoints (Monitoring, Key Vault, Observability, etc.)
 - **Private Endpoint**: Secure connection to MongoDB Atlas.
 - **Monitoring Resources**:
   - Log Analytics Workspace